Who can apply to the Master in Comparative Effectiveness Research?

 Where to find us?

-Classes take place at Columbia Global Center, Reid Hall, 4 rue de Chevreuse 75006 Paris France.
+Classes take place at Columbia Global Centers, Reid Hall, 4 rue de Chevreuse 75006 Paris France.

-The Master is managed by Professors Philippe Ravaud and Isabelle Boutron, located at the Centre of Research in Epidemiology and Statistics Sorbonne Paris Cité, Hôtel-Dieu, 1 place du Parvis de Notre-Dame 75004 Paris France.
+The Master’s is managed by Professors Philippe Ravaud and Isabelle Boutron, located at the Centre of Research in Epidemiology and Statistics Sorbonne Paris Cité, Hôtel-Dieu, 1 place du Parvis de Notre-Dame 75004 Paris France (B0, second floor).
+This is also where you will find your coordinator (A2, first floor).

 What about accommodation or visa requirements?